|Where you are Home How Government Buys|

-Even though the government buyer may verbally request you to quote, they will usually expect a written response, but this depends on the dollar value.
+Even though a government buyer may verbally ask you to quote, they will usually expect a written response, but this depends on the dollar value.

-For purchases or works projects valued at more than $100 000, a written Request for Quotation (RFQ) will be provided.
-A written quotation response is always required in such cases.
+For purchases valued at more than $50 000, a written quotation response is required.

 The government buyer preparing a written RFQ will develop documentation that outlines what is required and how you should respond.

 The style of document used, and the amount of detail provided, will be determined by the value of the good/service or works required.

 See Understanding the Quotation Documentation for further information.

 Invitations to quote are generally not advertised.
 Therefore, to ensure that you are invited to quote, make sure that the government buyer is aware of your business.
 For marketing tips, see How to Get Known.